ashie/BrowserSelector/README.md

 If you want to switch web browsers automatically from all applications, you need to set BrowserSelector.exe as the default browser on your desktop.
-How to do it is depend on your OS and situation.
+How to do it depends on your OS and situation.
 For example:

   * https://support.microsoft.com/en-us/help/4028606/windows-10-change-your-default-browser
   * https://docs.microsoft.com/en-us/internet-explorer/ie11-deploy-guide/set-the-default-browser-using-group-policy